Dzana-K/PawAdopt-Backend/README.md

-This is the backend for my PawAdopt project.
+This is the backend for my PawAdopt application, implemented with Flask.

 # How to run: